Make your Raspberry Pi stream!

 Connect a 25$ Raspberry Pi to your (DIY) audio system, easily configure MusicBox and go!
 Control the music from your couch using a phone, tablet, laptop or PC, no tinkering required.
 AirPlay and DLNA streaming also included!

-Headless audio player based on Mopidy (no need for a monitor), streaming music from Spotify, SoundCloud, Google Music, Podcasts (with iTunes, gPodder directories), local and networked music files (MP3/OGG/FLAC/AAC, Webradio (with TuneIn, Dirble directories), Subsonic, Soma FM.
+Headless audio player based on Mopidy (no need for a monitor), streaming music from Spotify, SoundCloud, Google Music, Podcasts (with iTunes, gPodder directories), local and networked music files (MP3/OGG/FLAC/AAC), Webradio (with TuneIn, Dirble, AudioAddict, Soma FM directories).

-Remote control it with a nice browser-interface or with an MPD-client like MPDroid for Android.
+Remote control it using a nice webinterface or using an MPD-client (like MPDroid for Android).

-Also includes AirTunes/AirPlay and DLNA streaming from your phone, tablet (iOS and Android) or PC using software like BubbleUPnP.
+Also includes Spotify Connect, AirTunes/AirPlay and DLNA/OpenHome streaming from your phone, tablet (iOS and Android) or PC using software like BubbleUPnP.

 USB Audio support, for all kinds of USB soundcards, speakers, headphones.
 The sound from the Pi itself is not that good...

 No need for tinkering, no need to use the Linux commandline

 Play music files from the SD Card, USB, Network.

 Please note that Pi MusicBox does NOT currently support the Raspberry Pi 4